glassroom/generalized_orders_of_magnitude/README.md

 TODO: Describe the three published experiments.

-### Chains of Matrix Products that Compound Element Magnitudes toward Infinity
+### 1. Chains of Matrix Products that Compound Magnitudes toward Infinity

 TODO: Describe experiment with chains of matrix products here.
 Maybe show a plot.